eishaarif19/React-Word-Char-Counter/README.md

-# Getting Started with Create React App
+# App to Read Input and Display Word and Character Count and Character Map

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).